alexbartlow/1_john_inductive/intro.md

 Also some Docetism elements - saying that Jesus didn't have a physical body.
 Others said that Jesus was a human being, but then Christ came and took over his body and left.
-High amounts of synchrotism and mixing of religions from all around the Roman empire, in addition to the Roman cults.
+High amounts of synchronism and mixing of religions from all around the Roman empire, in addition to the Roman cults.